 Cheuk Fung Wong

-Has responsibility for; Clinical Trials of Investigational Medicinal Products (CTIMPS) across all sites.
+Clinical Trials Manager responsible for Investigational Medicinal Products (CTIMPS) across all sites.